 Selling Your Home

-If you’re planning to sell your home, one of the best things you can do is to look at your home as if you were a buyer.
+If you’re planning to sell your home, look at your home as if you were a buyer.
 What upgrades would you like to see?
-What renovations can be done to make the home more functional?
+What renovations make the home more functional?
 Upgraded homes tend to sell more quickly and for more money than fixer-uppers.
 When you first purchase your home, you normally budget for such things as emergencies and repairs, but you should also budget for future upgrades to make your home more luxurious.

 If you’re selling your home, it’s a good idea to make a list of all projects that need to be done prior to listing your home.
 See what is most important and complete that project first.
 Once you get through your list, your home is ready for a new homeowner.
 Just keep in mind the costs, materials, labor, and equipment needed for each project.
 You might also need to ensure that you don’t need any type of permits for the renovations you’ll be doing.

 As the old saying goes…”Prepare for the worst, but hope for the best”.
-If you create a budget, add a cushion for unexpected expenses, and stick to it, you will have a home that’s either ready for you to keep and enjoy, or sell to someone who’s looking for their dream home.
+If you create a budget, add a cushion for unexpected expenses.
+Make sure to stick to it.
+You will have a home that’s either ready for you to enjoy, or sell to someone who’s looking for their dream home.